ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ---
 order: 8
-title:
-  en-US: Build & Deploy
+title: Build & Deploy
-  zh-CN: 构建和发布
-type: 入门
+type: Basic
 ---

 ## Build

-When you finish the development, you can run following command to build your application:
+When you finish the development, you can run the following command to build your application:

 ```bash
 $ npm run build